Tanvig/Predicting-Flight-Price/README.md

 # Flight-price-prediction

 # Introduction
-Flight ticket prices can be something hard to guess, today we might see a price, check out the price of the same flight tomorrow, it will be a different story.
+Flight ticket prices are usually hard to guess, they vary dynamically each day or each hour.
 We might have often heard travellers saying that flight ticket prices are so unpredictable.
 Huh!
 Here we take on the challenge!
 As data scientists, we are gonna prove that given the right data anything can be predicted.
 Here you will be provided with prices of flight tickets for various airlines between the months of March and June of 2019 and between various cities.

 **Size of training set** : 10683 records<br/>
 **Size of test set**: 2671 records<br/>